simplicitesoftware/module-training/README.md

 `Training` module definition
 ============================

-Expand All
+The module for the Simplicité Training platform.

-	@@ -17,294 +31,7 @@ This module objective is to offer an easy way to deploy a custom documentation.
+This module objective is to offer an easy way to deploy a custom documentation.
 It's a *Category* / *Lesson* / *Translations* model with a few additions such as *tags* or *pages*.

 The training module not only gives the ability to manage content, but it also serves a Vue.js front end (see the external object *TrnFront*).

+The front end is served on the root url of your instance.
+For further details on the site mapping, see system parameter *URI_MAPPING*.

+More info available on the front end default home page.